bertonfederico/EpilepticSeizureRecognition/README.md

 observe this more clearly from the frequency representations: the rhythm is far less in the case of epileptic EEGs.

-## Ⓜ️ Machine Learning Algorithms: example with Neural Network {#️-machine-learning-algorithms-example-with-neural-network}
+## Ⓜ️ Machine Learning Algorithms: example with Neural Network

 Several Machine Learning algorithms have been carried out, including